Date(s) - Sunday, August 9, 2020 - Sunday, September 13, 2020

 Viva Hansen has been cobbing since the age of 9 when he took “Cob Building” as a homeschooling class at home!
 After college he began taking it more seriously and accompanied his mother, the Cob Queen (Claudine) on a GlobalCobTrotting world bike tour through Europe and Africa when he honed his building, teaching, language and international rapping skills.
 Viva has assisted and taught cob building and oven workshops in various countries and languages and, while he especially enjoys creating ovens/out

-door eating spaces and wants to focus on rocket stoves and mass heaters, his Heart is in any kind of Cob Building.
+door eating spaces and focusing on all things related to rocket stoves and mass heaters, his Heart is in any kind of Cob Building.
 Viva loves the workshop ambiance and the transformational power of “Cob & Community” it provides!
 Viva is also a certified massage therapist, writer, musician, videographer, NVC student and avid traveller who is working on creating a program for mentoring young men in the art of living a healthy, balanced and fulfilling life in these challenging times.
 We are SO fortunate to have Viva on the team!

 REGISTRATION & PAYMENT